cms-WebDesign/LinkTree/docs/README.md

 ### Main Landing Page
 ![Main Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/mainPage.PNG)

-The site owner will need to then navigate to the administrative page which will prompt for a login.
+This is the main landing page that the user in User Story 1 will use to present their social media links to customers in User Story 2.
+In order to edit the links, the administrative user will need to navigate to the administrative page which will prompt for a login seen in the next image.

 ### Login Page
 ![Login Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/loginpage.PNG)

-Once authenticated the user will be directed to the /edit/ page.
+The administrator in User Story 3 would authenticate on this page to access the /edit/ page in order to change the main landing page.

 ### Editing Page
 ![Edit Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/EditPage.PNG)

-The edit page is where the authenticated used can edit the number and content of links, change the color, font, and background or profile image.
+The edit page is where the administrator in User Story 3 can edit the number and content of links, change the color, font, and background or profile image.

 ## Architecture Diagrams